mariansollmann/guides/workflow/README.md

 ### [github-issues](https://github.com/cargomedia/github-issues) workflow

-1. Open an issue, and create a corresponding branch off of `upstream/master`
+1. Open an issue, and create a corresponding branch off of `upstream/master`:
 ```
 gi open 'Issue title'
 ```

-2. Work as usual, then push and create a pull-request
+2. Work as usual, then push and create a pull-request:
 ```
 git commit
 gi push